Black Kampot pepper PGI

-Kampot pepper, which is called Mrech Kampot in Khmer, is named after Kampot, a place and region in the south of Cambodia.
-The peppers come from small-leaved pepper plants of the Piper variety Lampong or large-leaved plants of the Kamchay variety.
+Kampot pepper, called Mrech Kampot in Khmer, is named after Kampot, a town and region in the south of Cambodia.
+The peppers come from small-leaved pepper plants of the Piper variety lampong or large-leaved plants of the variety kamchay.

-Other peppers of the lampong type are the Muntok pepper from the Indonesian Bangka and Sarawak pepper from Borneo.
-Lampong peppers bear somewhat smaller berries than most pepper varieties, often of different sizes.
+Other peppers of the type lampong are the Muntok pepper from Indonesian Bangka and Sarawak pepper from Borneo.
+Lampong peppers bear somewhat smaller berries than most pepper varieties, often of different sizes mixed together.

 The black Kampot pepper is made from the predominantly unripe berry.
-Characteristic of the Kampot are the taste and fragrance tones of flowers, eucalyptus and mint.
+Characteristic for the Kampot are the taste and scent notes of flowers, eucalyptus and mint.

-Kampot pepper is called the world's best pepper, a reputation that has been built up in Indochinese times, when the Cambodian pepper was the topper in every self-respecting French restaurant.
+Kampot pepper is sometimes called the world's best pepper, a reputation that was built wd in Indochinese times, when the Cambodian pepper was the star of every self-respecting French restaurant.
 Kampot is included in the 'Ark of taste'.

 Our Kampot peppers come from one of the many family businesses with a pepper plantation.
-These are from farmers who, after the fall of the Khmer Rouge and the withdrawal of the Vietnamese, started growing pepper again instead of rice.
-Because the Khmer rouge had focused all arrows on the cultivation of rice, the cultivation of pepper in Cambodia had almost been lost.
+These belong to farmers who started growing pepper instead of rice again after the fall of the Khmer Rouge and the withdrawal of the Vietnamese.
+Because the Khmer Rouge had focused all their efforts on rice cultivation, the cultivation of pepper in Cambodia was virtually lost.

-The pepper is cultivated in an ancient way.
+The pepper is grown in a centuries-old waywd.
 The land is still irrigated in the traditional way, without the use of pesticides.
-Only natural raw materials from plants and crayfish are used to fertilize the land, which can be found on a large scale on the many rice paddies in the area.
+Only natural raw materials from plants and crayfish are used to fertilize the land, which are found on a large scale on the many rice paddies in the area.

-In addition to the protected Kampot pepper IPG, you have recently seen more and more pepper being offered on the European market that does come from this region, but outside the quality control of the Kampot Pepper Association.
+In addition to the protected Kampot pepper IPG, you have recently seen more and more pepper being offered on the European market that comes from this region, but outside the quality control of the Kampot Pepper Association.

 Combine black kampot with red meat, oily fish, brown sauces, tomato dishes, vegetables or white cheese.
 Delicious with fruit, desserts with chocolate such as mousses and fondants.

-- 100% pepper berries from the Piper nigrum
+- 100% pepper berries of the Piper nigrum

 - protected by the European PGI label (international: PGI)